HillaryDanan/abstraction-intelligence/README.md

 - Architectures with compositional bottlenecks should show improved systematicity, with magnitude of improvement increasing with compositional complexity
 - Multi-task training across compositionally related tasks should produce superlinear cumulative performance gains
 - Scaling standard transformers should improve Stage 1–2 performance more than Stage 3–4 performance
-- Systems trained with embodied grounding should outperform text-only systems on temporal reasoning tasks involving duration, process dynamics, and temporal perspective-taking
+- Systems trained with embedded grounding should outperform text-only systems on temporal reasoning tasks involving duration, process dynamics, and temporal perspective-taking
 - Systems with learned self-models should show improved metacognitive calibration compared to systems without explicit self-models
+- Achieving Stage 4 capacity may require fundamentally different training paradigms that embed systems in persistent, consequential environments during learning — not just during deployment

 See individual papers for detailed predictions and falsification criteria.